 - 71 per cent; Human Resource Department

 This one per cent by the external consultant is an ideal case scenario.
-Employees get a sense of confidentiality with external people.
+Staff members get a sense of confidentiality with external people.
 In addition, expert consultants are aware of ins and outs to get the original opinion of workers.

 Listen More, Talk Less

-It’s important to intently listen to the employees so you can deeply understand what they’re saying.
-When you listen more, you’re giving the employee the impression that what they confess is worth it for you and your company.
+It’s important to intently listen to the exiting employees so you can deeply understand what they’re saying.
+Listening to employees gives them the feeling that their input is valued by you and your company.

 Use Written Survey Tools